mel-project/docs.themelio.org/whitepapers/themelio-a-stable-blockchain-for-an-unstable-world.md

 Secondly, clients no longer need complex algorithms to compute fees.
 The base fee plus a small tip will be sufficient in all cases to get a transaction onto the blockchain as fast as possible.
 Applications like wallets or payment processors would easily predict the amount of fees needed.

-Finally, although we still reward stakeholders with some sym inflation to discourage passive sym-holding, the use of a fee pool ensures that even though stakeholders are rewarded mostly from fees, there's no incentive to steal fees.
+Finally, although we still reward stakeholders with some sym inflation to bootstrap network growth, the use of a fee pool ensures that even though stakeholders are rewarded mostly from fees, there's no incentive to steal fees.
 In fact, one can think of the fee pool as a sort of long-term trust fund, derived from fees, for a stable Bitcoin-like block reward.

 ## Applications and protocols